-- Involving the whole school community in writing and reviewing this policy (and the behaviour policy) and organising regular equalities and anti-bullying training for all members of the school community.
-The Junior Leadership Team revises the Child Friendly Anti-Bullying Policy alongside the headteacher and/ or the Behaviour Lead. - Maintaining and implementing a positive behaviour management policy/school ethos where the whole school community is encouraged to model appropriate behaviour towards one another.
-This includes an ethos of reporting as this is key to dealing with, and ultimately stopping, unwanted behaviours. - Each class negotiates and writes their own class charter linked to whole school rules (these are displayed in each class) and include articles from The UN Convention on the Rights of the Child (UNCRC). - Displaying helpful advice and support numbers on an easily accessible board- prominently displaying antibullying posters and work completed during anti-bullying week and other learning sessions. - Undertaking regular questionnaires, surveys and pupil voice to monitor the extent of bullying in the school and the effectiveness of the anti-bullying policy.
-Introduce improvements and initiatives based on the outcomes of these.

-- Make Anti-Bullying Week a high profile event each year and raise awareness through regular anti-bullying collective worship sessions and PSHE lessons.
+- Involving the whole school community in writing and reviewing this policy (and the behaviour policy) and organising regular equalities and anti-bullying training for all members of the school community. - Maintaining and implementing a positive behaviour management policy/school ethos where the whole school community is encouraged to model appropriate behaviour towards one another. - Each class negotiates and writes their own class charter linked to whole school rules (these are displayed in each class) and include articles from The UN Convention on the Rights of the Child (UNCRC). - Displaying helpful advice and support numbers on an easily accessible board- prominently displaying antibullying posters and work completed during anti-bullying week and other learning sessions. - Undertaking regular questionnaires, surveys and pupil voice to monitor the extent of bullying in the school and the effectiveness of the anti-bullying policy.
+Introduce improvements and initiatives based on the outcomes of these. - Making national Anti-Bullying Week a high profile event each year and raising awareness through regular anti-bullying collective worship sessions and PSHE lessons.
 These are planned for within the PSHE Progression of Skills grid.
-Parents will be asked to complete a questionnaire relating to anti-bullying and comment on the antibullying policy annually via a Parent Forum. - Online Safety is given a high priority by all members of the school community and every opportunity to raise awareness and provide strategies to manage bullying incidents are utilised.
+Parents will be asked to complete a questionnaire relating to anti-bullying and comment on the anti-bullying policy annually via a Parent Forum. - Online Safety is given a high priority by all members of the school community and every opportunity to raise awareness and provide strategies to manage bullying incidents are utilised.
 We have a dedicated website page.
-Parent workshops are run when incidents of bullying occur or appear to be on the increase. - Links are made across all areas of the curriculum to raise the profile of bullying and strategies to support both victims and those who choose bullying behaviours. - Using circle time, P4C, drama activities and role-play to help children be more assertive and teach them strategies to help them deal with bullying situations. - A 'I wish my teacher knew' box is in every classroom where children can write and post their concerns and ideas. - Stereo-types are challenged by staff and pupils across the school.
-The school focuses on equality, equity and fairness. - Staff and SLT members on duty at play and lunch times will be alerted to specific children who might have been bullied, feel vulnerable or find these sessions exceptionally challenging. - Working with parents and carers, and in partnership with community organisations, to tackle bullying, where appropriate. - Emotional check-ins are actioned by class teachers daily to identify issues arising or individuals who might be experiencing challenges and to support them in dealing with any adversities they might encounter. - Emotional Intelligence and the vocabulary associated with a range of positive and negative feelings is being taught explicitly across the school (to ensure a common language).
-Each class also has an Emotional Intelligence display board in class, to help children identify different feelings and how to manage them appropriately. - The 17 Habits of Mind' (for example, Listening with Understanding and Empathy, Resilience, Managing Impulsivity and Thinking interdependently) are nurtured and promoted at Hillcross Primary.
-These help to teach children how to behave when they are confronted with problems, where the resolutions of which are not immediately apparent, and also to be more thoughtful, responsive, and innovative. - Being a Silver Rights Respecting School (who are awaiting to be assessed and accredited as a Gold Rights Respecting School on 17th March 2025) makes children aware of their rights and it supports their wellbeing, participation, relationships and self-esteem.
-It links closely to Article 19 which is Protection from Violence.
+Parent workshops are available annually. - Links are made across all areas of the curriculum to raise the profile of bullying and strategies to support both victims and those who choose bullying behaviours. - Using circle time, P4C, drama activities and role-play to help children be more assertive and teach them strategies to help them deal with bullying situations.

+- A 'I wish my teacher knew' box is in every classroom where children can write and post their concerns and ideas. - Stereo-types are challenged by staff and pupils across the school. - Staff and SLT members on duty at play and lunch times will be alerted to specific children who might have been bullied or find these sessions exceptionally challenging. - Working with parents and carers, and in partnership with community organisations, to tackle bullying, where appropriate. - Emotional check-ins are actioned by class teachers a daily to identify issues arising or individuals who might be experiencing challenges. - Emotional Intelligence and the vocabulary associated with a range of positive and negative feelings is being taught explicitly across the school (to ensure a common language).
+Each class also has an Emotional Intelligence display board in class, to help children identify different feelings and how to manage them appropriately. - The 17 Habits of Mind' (for example, Listening with Understanding and Empathy, Resilience, Managing Impulsivity and Thinking Interdependently) are nurtured and promoted at Hillcross Primary to teach children how to behave when they are confronted with problems, where the resolutions of which are not immediately apparent and also to be more thoughtful, responsive, and innovative. - Being a Silver Rights Respecting School makes children aware of their rights and it supports their wellbeing, participation, relationships and self-esteem.